-- Implement a community engagement framework that centers the voices of Black, Indigenous and other people of color (BIPOC), LGBTQ+ community members, immigrants and refugees, people with low incomes, people with disabilities, and other marginalized communities. - Goals for community engagement during the last year of bond refinement activities included - Center BIPOC communities in development of bond programs and prioritization of bond investments - Increase transparency and access about bond decision-making - o Shift decision-making to community members where possible - Utilized a broad set of community engagement strategies and tactics to achieve these goals, which are summarized in the appendix in this report on page 16.
+- Implement a community engagement framework that centers the voices of Black, Indigenous and other people of color (BIPOC), LGBTQ+ community members, immigrants and refugees, people with low incomes, people with disabilities, and other marginalized communities. - Goals for community engagement during the last year of bond refinement activities included - Center BIPOC communities in development of bond programs and prioritization of bond investments - \circ $\;$ Increase transparency and access about bond decision-making - o Shift decision-making to community members where possible - Utilized a broad set of engagement strategies and tactics to achieve these goals, which are summarized in the appendix reporting on those tactics and can be found here (add link).